woodrush/lambda-8cc/README.md

 ## How Does it Work?

+## Does This Entirely Solve Lambda Calculus Programming?
+Not quite.

 ## Detailed Stats
 Using a lambda calculus interpreter that runs on the terminal, lambda-8cc can be used to compile programs on your computer.
 Usage instructions are available in the next section.